AtomDB/pyatomdb/pyatomdb/README.txt

 0.0.3.1
 February 21st 2017: A series of bug fixes to installation and spectral calculation routines.
 Closes bugs #1, 2, 5 from github

+0.0.3.2
+March 21st 2017: Several bug fixes and enhancements to the spectrum module.
+Updated setup.py to handle import of mock more gracefully